Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-kf-tls-origination/README.md

 2. Install Anthos Service Mesh (ASM) on the GKE cluster
 3. Install Kf on the GKE cluster
 4. Install Redis Enterprise Cluster on the GKE cluster
 5. Expose Redis Enterprise Cluster admin console (a.k.a.
-CM) through Anthos Service Mesh via HTTPS at port 443
+CM) through Anthos Service Mesh via HTTPS port 443
 6. Create a Redis Enterprise database with TLS (one-way SSL) enabled
 7. Expose the TLS-enabled Redis Enterprise database through Anthos Service Mesh at TCP port 6379
 8. Create a user provided service for the TLS-enabled Redis Enterprise database